crazydonkey200/google-research/automl_zero/README.md

 This script runs evolutionary search on 10 linear tasks (*T<sub>search</sub>* in the paper).
 After each experiment, it evaluates the best algorithm discovered on 100 new linear tasks (*T<sub>select</sub>* in the paper).
 Once an algorithm attains a fitness (1 - RMS error) greater than 0.9999, it is selected for a final evaluation on 100 *unseen tasks*.
 To conclude, the demo prints the results of the final evaluation and shows the code for the automatically discovered algorithm.

-For the purposes of this demo, we use a much smaller search space: only the operations necessary to implement linear regression are allowed and the programs are constrained to a short, fixed length.
-This way, the demo will typically discover code similar to linear regression by gradient descent in under 5 minutes using 1 CPU (Note that the runtime may vary due to the random seeds and hardware).
+For the purposes of this demo, we use a much smaller search space: only the math operations necessary to implement linear regression are allowed and the programs are constrained to a short, fixed length.
+This way, the demo will typically discover proograms similar to linear regression by gradient descent in under 5 minutes using 1 CPU (Note that the runtime may vary due to the random seeds and hardware).
 We saw similar discoveries in the unconstrained search space, although at a higher compute costs.

-Compare that with the solution from a human ML researcher (one of the authors):
+Compare the automatically discovered algorithm with the solution from a human ML researcher (one of the authors):

 ```
-TODO(ereal): write linear regression algorithm.
+def Setup():
+  s1 = 0.001

+def Predict():
+  s2 = dot(v0, v1)

+def Learn():
+  s3 = s0 - s2
+  s4 = s3 * s1
+  v2 = v0 * s4
+  v1 = v1 + v2
 ```

 In this human-designed case, the ```Setup``` function establishes a learning rate, the ```Predict``` function applies a set of weights to the inputs, and the ```Learn``` function corrects the weights in the opposite direction to the gradient.
 In other words, a linear regressor trained with gradient descent.